Efter-26/Scraping-News-Website-using-FastAPI-with-Python-language/README.md

 ## **3. Tech Stack**

 - **Backend:**
-  - FastAPI: For creating the RESTful API.
+  - FastAPI: For creating the RESTful API using Python.
+- **Database**
   - MySQL: For storing news articles.
 - **Machine Learning:**
   - LLM Model: For generating summaries of the articles.